Ramsay, Calgary: Demographics

 Residents in this community had a median household income of $43,716 in 2000.
 As a reference, the median household income for the whole city of Calgary was approximately 30% greater: $57,879.

 The low income residents living in the neighbourhood represented 19.5% of its total population.
 As of 2000, 15.1% of the residents were immigrants.
 A proportion of 31% of the buildings were condominiums or apartments, and 46.9% of the housing was used for renting.

+Crime

 Education

 The community is served by the Ecole Ste.
 Anne Elementary, Junior & Senior (Calgary Catholic School District), Ramsay Elementary public school and Janus Academy, a private school for children and youth with Autism Spectrum Disorder.